scrim-network/Ruckertetal_DAIS_2016/Ruckert_2017_DAIS_Code/README.txt

 "Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration" Codes

 Reference:
-Ruckert, KL, Shaffer, G, Pollard, D, Guan, Y, Wong, TE, Forest, CE, and Keller, K. Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration, (Accepted).
+Ruckert, KL, Shaffer, G, Pollard, D, Guan, Y, Wong, TE, Forest, CE, and Keller, K (2017).
+Assessing the impact of retreat mechanisms in a simple Antarctic ice sheet model using Bayesian calibration, PLOS ONE 12(1): e0170052. doi: 10.1371/journal.pone.0170052.

 Copyright 2016 Kelsey Ruckert (klr324@psu.edu)
 This file is free software: you can redistribute it and/or modify